cawx/Concert-Management-System/README.md

 - Admins can create upcoming concerts & generate tickets for it.
 - Users are able to buy ticket(s) to concerts (NOT REFUNDABLE).

-There are definitely more features/enhancements to be made such as extra error handling, logic mistakes etc. (In progress)
+There are definitely more features/enhancements to be made such as extra error handling, logic mistakes, automated testing etc. (In progress)